 Once the day faded and the night shifted into full dark, the family gathered around the big front window and tied back the curtains to bare the shadowed, frost-edged street.
 Inside we struck matches and sang out the blessings, and one by one we lit our candles.
 The oil in my father’s menorah could have been its own light source, that’s how bright it shone.
 Our little flames danced against the windowpane and prismed out to become shimmering rainbows on the snowy lawn.
 We lit the night with our fire and filled the winter quiet with joyous song, and my little heart was so full.

 After lighting, my family ate dinner and played games, spinning dreidels without actually competing in the game, just for the fun of it.
-We told each other the story of Chanukah: how the brave Hasmonean Jews fought the Greeks in a great battle and ousted them from our sacred Temple, how the High Priests searched and searched but only found a small jug of pure olive oil with which to light the menorah and rededicate the Temple, and how in a great miracle, that tiny measure of oil burned for eight days.
+We told each other the story of Chanukah: how the Maccabees fought the Greeks with such bravery and ousted them from our sacred Temple, how the Priests searched and searched but only found a small jug of pure olive oil with which to light the menorah and rededicate the Temple.
+Desperate to resume Temple services, the High Priest lit the Menorah anyway and prayed for a miracle.
+And a miracle happened — that tiny measure of oil, usually only enough for one day, burned for eight days.
+And it was this miracle of the oil that we celebrated as we lit our menorahs that night.
 Pride in my People filled me.
 From anywhere in the living room I could hear the soft snaps of the fireplace and see the flickering lights of our menorahs, and, entranced, I watched them burn low until only my father’s oil menorah still glowed.
 I fell asleep watching it, and today, that night is a soft, warm, magical memory.

 It’s fifteen years later, and now my husband and I set up our menorahs together.
 We both use oil, and I like to keep the lights off in the living room for as long as the wicks are burning and giving off that gentle golden glow.
 Sometimes they burn all night.
 We study the Chanukah story, in more depth than as kids, and we also eat fried food and give each other small gifts.